 Mayo Abbey Active Retirement Association (A.R.A.) is in existence since September 2001and is affiliated to the Irish Federation of Active Retirement Associations.
 Since its start it has gone from strength to strength.
 New members are always welcome to the group.

-The book is dedicated to the memory of our members who have gone to their eternal reward.
-Jim Staunton, Brod Sloyan, Eddie Butler, Kathleen McNicholas, Baby Prendergast, Joan Wrigley, Jimmy Jennings, Joe McDonnell, Mary Brown and Minnie Finn and anyone we have omitted.
-We are glad to say that out of our 50 members, 20 wrote for the book.
-The book contains features that will remind us of school days past.
+The book is dedicated to the memory of the deceased members of Mayo Abbey Active Retirement Association.
+Of the 50 members we had when doing the project, 20 members wrote articles that are included in the book.
+The book contains features that will remind members of school days past.
 It will also give younger people an idea of the times their grandparents grew up in, and a lifestyle so far removed from to-days.
 Although the writers came from many different backgrounds and places, you will see similarities in the way they lived.

 The book titled “Childhood Memories” is available for purchase at the Centre at a cost of €10.00.
 Feedback on the book has been very positive and that it is an enjoyable read.

 The facilities available to the elderly population at Mayo Abbey are as a result of the partnership between the different sections and committees of Mayo Abbey Community Council and its associated companies who work with HSE, Department of Social Protection, MSLETB, Local Link Mayo and other government departments, bodies and agencies to continue to deliver and expand on the servicThes to the older population.

 To make contact with Mayo Abbey Active Retirement Association please use see the Contact Page.

 Mayo Abbey Active Retirement Association Officers are as follows: